RS1999ent/spectroscope/README.md

 Overview of source code
 ============
 Spectroscope is written as several perl modules that interface with each other and Matlab.
-Running Spectroscope requires several perl modules (see the various source files) and Matlab.
+Running Spectroscope requires several perl modules, listed below, and Matlab.

+Required Perl packages:
+Test::Harness::Straps
+define
+Statistics::Descriptive

 Naming conventions
 ============